the French flag book cover

 Summary: A Treatise of Human Nature (page 7)

-He notes that time reinforces custom, and as a result, our oldest ideas, those instilled in us as children, are the ones we adhere to most strongly.
+He also notes that time reinforces custom, and as a result, our oldest ideas—those instilled in us in childhood—are the ones we hold most firmly.

 All those opinions and notions of things, to which we have been accustom'd from our infancy, take such deep root, that 'tis impossible for us, by all the powers of reason and experience, to eradicate them 2.

-It is surprising, but we must admit that most of our reasoning with all our actions and passions
+Surprising as it may seem, we must admit that most of our reasoning with all our actions and passions derives from nothing but custom and habit 4.

-Hume then turns to the notion of chance, examining merely probable knowledge, that in which evidence [...] is still attended with uncertainty
+Hume then turns to the notion of chance, examining merely probable knowledge—that in which evidence [...] is still attended with uncertainty 5.

-How does one believe in an idea that is only probable?
-The question is, by what means a superior number of equal chances operates upon the mind, and produces belief or assent
+How does one come to believe in an idea that is only probable?
+The question is, by what means a superior number of equal chances operates upon the mind, and produces belief or assent 6.

-To illuminate this point, Hume describes precisely what happens in the mind when we roll a die.
+To shed light on this, Hume describes precisely what happens in the mind when we roll a die.
 If four sides bear the same number, and two another, then the impulses of the former are, therefore, superior to those of the latter.
-But as the events are contrary, and ’tis possible both these figures can be turn'd up; the impulses likewise become contrary, and the inferior destroys the superior, as far as its strength goes
+But as the events are contrary, and 'tis possible both these figures can be turn'd up; the impulses likewise become contrary, and the inferior destroys the superior, as far as its strength goes 7.

-This is why we do not give our full assent to the idea that we are going to get this or that number when we play dice.
+This is why we do not give our full assent to the idea that we will get this or that number when we roll the dice.

-At the end of these considerations on probabilities, here are the two principles we should remember:
+At the end of these considerations on probabilities, here are the two principles worth retaining:

 There is nothing in any object, consider'd in itself, which can afford us a reason for drawing a conclusion beyond it.